-- Do its emphases on class, the state and economic growth undermine socialism? - Is socialism intrinsically unecological? - Is Marx green? - Do feminist critiques of socialism render it redundant? - Are feminist criticisms of socialism mainly historical?
+- Do its emphases on class, the state and economic growth undermine socialism? - Is socialism by its very nature unecological? - Was Marx a green? - Do feminist critiques of socialism render it redundant? - Are feminist criticisms of socialism mainly historical?
 Or do they still apply?